davidc4747/responsive-gif/README.md

 # Responsive Gif

-Create an aimated gif of your webpage responding to different screen widths.
+Creates a gif that lets you show off or analyze your responsive design.

 ## Demo